styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

 ## Works best with...

-While you can use `gatsby-plugin-ghost-images` on its own, you most likely want to use it in conjunction with the Gastby image and sharp plugins:
+While you can use `gatsby-plugin-ghost-images` on its own, you most likely want to use it in conjunction with the Gatsby image and sharp plugins:

 `yarn add gatsby-plugin-sharp gatsby-transformer-sharp gatsby-image`